 Kununurra in Western Australia’s far north-east is known as the gateway to the iconic Kimberley wilderness, but it has so much to offer travellers in its own right.

 Meaning ‘meeting of big waters’ in the local Miriwoong language (but more accurately, simply ‘river’), Kununurra services the massive Ord River Irrigation Scheme — where a torrent of wet season water feeds into massive man-made lakes and down the Ord River.
 This water sustains a strong agriculture industry and provides visitors with an array of water-based activities.
 Beyond the irrigated zone, the arid landscape is one of infinite beauty.

-Welcome to The Big Bus tour and travel guide.
-In this video, we bring you ten amazing things to do in the Kimberley in Western Australia’s far north.
-Stretching from the coastal town of Broome in the west to Kununurra in the east, the Kimberley is Australia’s frontier region.
+Welcome to The Big Bus tour and travel guide’s YouTube channel.
+In this video, we bring you ten amazing things to do in the Kimberley in Western Australia’s …

 Situated just outside the Kununurra town centre, Kelly’s Knob lookout in the heart of Kununurra to watch the sunset.
 Be alert during the short drive — you’ll be sharing the road with locals working out on the steep inclines, strolling with friends, and walking furry friends.
 At the top, rock hop to find a spot to watch the sun dip below the horizon.
 Take some drinks and nibbles and make an occasion of it.

 If there’s one place in the world where you should splurge on a scenic flight, it’s Kununurra.
 Locally-based Kimberley Air Tours offers a variety of fabulous options.
 Choose a seaplane, light aircraft or helicopter flight and take to the endless sky over the Kimberley.
 See Australia’s largest freshwater expanse — Lake Argyle — which holds eighteen times the volume of water in Sydney Harbour.
 Watch for sparkles above the Lake Argyle Diamond Mine, where the majority of the world’s pink diamonds are found.
 Marvel at the patchwork of farming land enroute to the ancient beauty and unique landscape of the Bungle Bungles — the striped beehive domes in Purnululu National Park.
 You can even do a flight over the iconic Mitchell Falls in the north-western extremity of the region.